kurokobo/awx-on-k3s/backup/ansible/README.md

 ## Use with Ansible Runner

-Refer [the guide for Ansible Runner](../../runner) for the basic usage.
+Refer to [the guide for Ansible Runner](../../runner) for the basic usage.

-Modify following files as needed.
+Modify the following files as needed.
 Note that the EE `quay.io/ansible/awx-ee:latest` contains required modules and collections by default.

 - [📝`env/settings`](env/settings): Configure your Execution Environment
 - [📝`env/envvars`](env/envvars): Specify your K3s host and API Token